hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 ### Example 2

-Run the following command in your terminal to generate a sample JSON file with predicates.
+Run the following command to generate a sample JSON file with predicates in your terminal.

 `$ chainhook predicates new print_event_2.json --stacks`